MicroStrategy/embedding-sdk-docs/contributing/development.md

   - `description` is the summary for this page.
 It provides better text snippet in the search result.
 This is only for SEO purpose.

+  Note: Don't use backticks in front matter.
+The text won't be surrounded by code background effect.

 ### Pages ordering on the navigation sidebar and pagination buttons

 This is all based on the ordering in `sidebars.js` file.